Skip to content

 There's no simple answer.

 Last December, DAZN paid $1 billion for the rights to broadcast the 2025 FIFA Club World Cup and announced that they would be airing the games for free throughout the world.
-It just so happens that the total prize money for the tournament is also $1 billion, which means that the DAZN payment essentially underwrites the tournament.
+It just so happens that the total prize money for the tournament is also $1 billion, which means that the DAZN payment essentially underwrites the biggest expense of the tournament.
 As Barney Ronay put it in the Guardian, "It is no secret that the Club World Cup would not be happening in the way it is now happening without DAZN."

 Then in February, Saudi Arabia’s Surj Sports Investment bought a minority stake in DAZN in a "landmark $1 billion deal" per Variety.
 Surj Sports Investment is in turn owned by the Public Investment Fund, the sovereign wealth fund of Saudi Arabia controlled by Crown Prince Mohammed bin Salman.